Evaluating Counterfactual Policies Using Instruments: Empirical applications

 \paragraph{Data.} The data comes from the Suffolk County District Attorney’s Office in Massachusetts.
-We focus on the main analysis main sample in ADH23, which restricts the data to be between 2004 and 2008, drops felony charges, violent crimes, and prosecutors with fewer than 30 cases.
+We focus on the main analysis main sample in ADH23, which restricts to cases between 2004 and 2008, drops felony charges, violent crimes, and prosecutors with fewer than 30 cases.
 This yields a sample with $\sufN$ cases.
-ADH23 argue that conditional on court by time fixed effects, the ADAs are as-good-as-randomly assigned to cases, and they control for these fixed effects linearly in all their specifications.
+ADH23 argue that conditional on court-by-time fixed effects, the ADAs are as-good-as-randomly assigned to cases, and they control for these fixed effects linearly in all their specifications.
 In their main specification, they also consider an extended set of controls that include case and defendant characteristics.
-Correspondingly, to estimate ADA-specific probabilities $P^*(Y(d)=y, D(z,0)=d)$ we also linearly adjust for the court-by-time fixed effects and case and defendant characteristics.
+Correspondingly, to estimate ADA-specific probabilities $P^*(Y(d)=y, D(z,0)=d)$ we also linearly adjust for the court-by-time fixed effects and case and defendant characteristics, as detailed in \Cref{sec:impl-deta}.
 Since we have access to the microdata, our inference accounts for this covariate adjustment.
-As in the NYC bail judge application, we pool ADAs with fewer than 300 cases in the bottom 90\% and those in the top decile of leniency into a single ADA to mitigate finite-sample issues. \Cref{tab:quota_suffolk_disag} shows that our inference results remain the same when we do not pool.
+As in the NYC bail judge application, we pool ADAs with fewer than 300 cases to mitigate finite-sample issues (we do this separately by whether leniency is above or below the 90th percentile). \Cref{tab:quota_suffolk_disag} shows that our inference results remain the same when we do not pool.
 This leaves us with $K=\sufKp$ distinct values for the instrument.

 \paragraph{Summary statistics.}

 \Cref{fig:suffolk_raw} plots the ADA-specific non-prosecution rates against the criminal complaint rates.
 Relative to \Cref{fig:nyc_raw}, there is much more variation in the outcomes for ADAs with similar non-prosecution rates.
 An implication of IV monotonicity is that ADAs with the same prosecution rate must have the same outcomes, since they must be prosecuting the same set of individuals; if the prosecution rates differ by $x$, the outcomes cannot differ by more than $x$ times the range of the support for the outcome.
 The IV monotonicity test of \textcite{fll23} tests precisely this implication.
 Thus, the large outcome variability in \Cref{fig:nyc_raw} can be seen as giving visual evidence against IV monotonicity, in line with the rejection of the \textcite{fll23} test in several subsets of the data.